chrisgrieser/finder-vim-mode/README.md

 open "karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/chrisgrieser/finder-vim-mode/releases/latest/download/finder-vim.json"
 curl -sL "https://raw.githubusercontent.com/chrisgrieser/finder-vim-mode/main/finder-vim-cheatsheet.png" -o "$HOME/.config/karabiner/assets/macos-finder-vim-mode.png"
 ```

+## Updates
+Karabiner has no mechanism for auto-updating its plugins.
+Therefore, you have to install updates manually by re-running the code above.
+You can watch the releases of this repo to be notified when there are updates.

 ## Caveats
 Since Karabiner "plugins" are nothing more than (big) JSON files, the capabilities of this plugin are quite limited.